English

 Why do we study Writing?

 Writing is personal.
-It represents us when we are absent in space and in time.
-Writing expresses who we are, even after our life time.
+It represents us when we are absent in space or time.
+Writing expresses who we are, even after our lifetime.
 It makes our knowledge, our personal aspirations and our work for the future visible to others.
 Writing is the means to explain our ideas to ourselves and to others while preserving our personal experiences and our memories.
-No one else can do it for you.
-In this way, writing connects you with yourself.
 Writing is not fleeting; it is permanent.
 It is a record of what you wished to communicate at a point in time.

-Writing enables you to reach a much larger audience, in many places and over time.
+Writing enables reach to a much larger audience, in many places and over time.
 If writing was judiciously planned, thoughtfully written and designed for the intended readers, it lives on in the minds of those who read it.

 https://epale.ec.europa.eu/en/blog/importance-writing-skills